Wandalen/wTools/module/core/format_tools/docs/api/002_field_macros_api.md

 ### Operations

 **Field macro (automatic key)**: Accepts a field expression and a strategy chain (two or three formatters).
 Derives the display key from the last segment of the expression path.
 Returns a formatted key-value pair as a string.
-Example: referencing `record.age` produces key `"age"`.

 **Field macro (custom key)**: Accepts a field expression, an explicit key name, and a strategy chain.
 Uses the provided key name instead of the derived one.
 Useful when the field name is not descriptive enough or when a different display name is required.